Best Mattress for Pressure Points of 2021

 How to Choose a Mattress Firmness for Pressure Points

-A major aspect of finding the right bed is figuring out what firmness you need.
-Mattress firmness refers to the immediate feel your bed has and how much cushioning it provides.
+An important aspect of finding the right bed is figuring out what firmness you need.
+Mattress firmness refers to how much cushioning it provides.
 Cushioning directly affects pressure points and thus is crucial to relieving them.

 Most mattress companies measure firmness on a scale of 1 to 10, with 1 being extra-soft and 10 being extra-firm.
-You’ll most likely want a mattress that falls in the middle of this range as extra-soft and extra-firm mattresses are uncommon and generally unnecessary.
+You’ll most likely want a mattress that falls in the middle of this range as an overly firm bed will cause painful pressure build-up, but an overly soft bed may cause you to sink and leave you stiff or achy.

 Choosing a mattress firmness to soothe your pressure points comes down to your sleep position and weight.